Syimlieh/Fantasy-Cricket-App/README.md

 - IF the DB connection is successfull and app listen on port
 - Go to browser and paste this in the url: http://localhost:3000/api-docs
 - You will see the swagger documention with all the routes.
 - In the create new Team API.
 Make sure to add 11 players.
+- Make sure to remove the field removeThisBeforeExecuting.
+It was added just to show a list of few players.
-Then you can click on execute to add new Team.
+- Then you can click on execute to add new Team.
 - After adding few teams.
 We can process te result using the Process Result API from swagger.
 - If we want to check who is the winner team then we execute the Team Result.
 - All winner team are inside winner[] and the rest of the team are inside other[]